Myrtle rust spores can travel large distances

-Myrtle rust is a serious fungal disease that affects plants in the myrtle family.
-Plants in this family include New Zealand's native pōhutukawa, mānuka, rātā, and some common ornamental garden plants like bottlebrush and lilly pilly.
+Plants in the myrtle family include New Zealand's native pōhutukawa, mānuka, rātā, and some common ornamental garden plants like bottlebrush and lilly pilly.

-- tools to help you to identify and record sightings of it
+- tools to help identify it and record sightings of it

 - a range of guidance and resources.

 Help track the spread of myrtle rust

 It is important to understand where myrtle rust has spread to and where it is active.
 You can help by looking out for signs of myrtle rust.

 If you suspect you have found the disease:

 - take a clear in-focus photograph